Our Mission

 Human trafficking is the recruitment, harboring, transportation, provision, or obtaining of a person for involuntary labor or services.
 It is done with force, fraud, or coercion for the purpose of exploitation.

-Human trafficking is a multi-billion dollar criminal industry that effects more than 40 million people in the world today.
-It occurs everywhere -including every state in the US- and affects people of every age, gender, ethnicity and class.
+Human trafficking is a multi-billion-dollar criminal industry that affects more than 40 million people in the world today.
+It occurs everywhere -including every state in the US- and affects people of every age, gender, ethnicity, and class.

 Major Risk Factors